-In a recent past Know!
-Parent Tip, we discussed the skyrocketing number of preteens and teens abusing prescription medications; Every day, about 2,500 American youth try their first pain pill (for a high).
-We also identified some general thoughts that reportedly cross young peoples’ minds when considering taking that first pill.
+The number of preteens and teens abusing prescription medications are skyrocketing.
+Every day, about 2,500 American youth try their first pain pill (for a high).

 In this Parent Tip we take a closer look at the reasons youth give for experimentation and provide you with accurate information on medication abuse so that you can more easily frame the conversation to dispel the myths and decrease your child’s risk.

 As with any persuasive conversation, it is important to discuss the topic openly and keep the mood relaxed, so that your child does not feel defensive or afraid to share his/her feelings.

 1. State the view you want to change.

 YOUTH: I have heard so much hype over these pain meds.
 I just want to try it once.
 It’s not a big deal.

 PARENT: With all the recent attention on pain meds, I can understand your curiosity.
 But it is important to know that even experimenting with these medications can bring about dangerous consequences.
 These pain meds (also known as opiates) can cause a number of short-term side effects like nausea, constipation, fatigue and confusion.
 Long-term use can lead to physical dependence and addiction on the drug.
 Once addicted, both the body and mind crave more of it…leading a person down a dark path.
 And if opiates are taken with alcohol, antihistamines (found in cold medicines) or other substances that slow the central nervous system, it can be a fatal situation, even with first use.
 So using medicines for a high is a big deal.

 YOUTH: I know it’s not “ok” to use drugs, but at least it’s a medicine prescribed by a doctor, which is better than an illegal drug off the street.